Blog Authors: Parents on Produce

 The former nutrition editor for CookingLight.com and MyRecipes.com, she has instructed millions of accomplished and aspiring home cooks on how to make simple, healthy, family-friendly meals through online video, media appearances, speaking engagements, national news segments, online instructional guides and social media.

-Katie Serbinski is mom of two boys under two and a Registered Dietitian from Detroit, Michigan.
+Katie Serbinski is a mom, of two boys and a girl under four, and a Registered Dietitian from Detroit, Michigan.
 She’s the founder of Mom to Mom Nutrition, a healthy food and lifestyle blog where she share her “me time” with other health-minded parents.
 On her blog you’ll find simple, family-friendly recipes, tips for new moms, and realistic nutrition advice.
 Through Mom to Mom Nutrition, Katie shows her readers that raising a healthy family is achievable, even when you have a toddler throwing food across your kitchen table and a baby wanting to nurse around the clock.

 Katie also serves as the Official RD of Produce for Kids.

 Aggie Goodman, of Aggie's Kitchen, is an active mom of three who's always thinking about the next meal.
 Her kitchen is her "happy place" where she can relax and do what she loves to do: feed her family and friends.
 Aggie loves to cook with simple fresh ingredients, focusing on health, ease, and of course, taste - especially these days as her family grows and life gets busier.
 When she's not cooking or on her laptop, she's most likely running around with her kids, getting in a good workout, finding peace in a book or getting her hands dirty in her garden.

 Aggie lives in sunny Central Florida with her husband, 3 children, dog and (recently acquired) bunnies.